sashakarcz/blog/content/posts/music/catchbull.md

 > All my dreams have blown away \
 > And the children wait to play

 This verse suggests the end of illusion and the beginning of conscious living.
-The children waiting to play are the forces of renewal and spontaneity, now ready to animate a soul cleansed of shadow.
+The children waiting to play are the forces of renewal and spontaneity, now ready to animate a soul fully integrated with the Shadow.

 > Morning songbird, sing away \
 > Lend a tune to another day \